kevmille/rocky.sasebo.host/README.md

 - Report any suspicious activity immediately.

 In case you have any security concerns or notice unusual behavior, please contact the server admin at [security@sasebo.host](mailto:security@sasebo.host) immediately.

-## Contribution

-Contributions to this server's configuration and maintenance scripts are welcome.
-Please follow the steps below:

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

 ## Contact Information